 What is a BID?

 A Business Improvement District (BID) is a business-led and managed, not-for-profit partnership in a given area such as a town centre, which delivers an agreed business plan, consisting of projects and services that are in addition to those provided by local or national government.
 This plan is developed through consultation with the businesses and formally voted for, usually every five years by all eligible businesses within the geographic boundary of the Business Improvement District.
-BIDs are governed by legislation contained in the Local Government Act 2003.
+BIDs have been established in the UK for around 20 years and are governed by legislation contained in the Local Government Act 2003 and the Business Improvement Districts (England) Regulations 2004.

 What does a BID deliver?

 BIDs can deliver any projects or services that are agreed by the relevant businesses.
 In Royal Leamington Spa they are marketing & promotional activities, improved way-finding and higher profile events.
-The actual projects and services are determined as a result of detailed consultation with all the business in the BID area and are set out in the BID Business Plan 2018-2023.
+The actual projects and services are determined as a result of detailed consultation with all the businesses in the BID area and are set out in the BID Business Plan 2023-2028.
+Over the five-year term BID projects and activities are reviewed by the BID Board of Directors and within the scope of the business plan small adjustments to reflect the needs of the town can be made.

 Why is a BID needed?